appindesign/M-Time-Series/readme.md

 ## Values Preparation
 ### fnSignificantFigures
 *Purpose*
-Solves the problem of high cardinality in a columns of values.
+Solves the problem of large, unpeformant, datasets.

 High cardinality creates a large data model and makes DAX calculations slower.
-This is a common situation in time series data such as sensor readings.
+This is a common situation in time series data such as sensor readings where the range of readings is high.
 Rounding reduces cardinality.

 I have seen examples of readings recorded to 6 figures when only 3 are of significance.
 Rounding to 3 significant figures would reduce cardinality to a maximum of 1,000 from a maximum of 1,000,000.

+Wikipedia has descriptions of [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) and [significant figures](https://en.wikipedia.org/wiki/Scientific_notation).

 *Parameters*
+- `x` The number to be rounded.
-The function needs to be told the number to round and the number of significant figures to round to.
-A third parameter allows you to specify a rounding mode (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).
-Wikipedia has descriptions of [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) and [significant figures](https://en.wikipedia.org/wiki/Scientific_notation).
+- `significantFigures` The number of significant digits to round to.
+- `roundingMode` The rounding mode (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).

+*Return* The rounded value.

 ## Values Enrichment
 ### fnSeasonalAverage